dmester/pdftosvg.net/docs/supported-features.md

 # Supported features

-This document summaries implemented features in PdfToSvg.NET.
+This document summarizes implemented features in PdfToSvg.NET.

 ✅ = Implemented  ❌ = Not implemented